~/vibe-recipes-turning-ai-coding-experience-into-reusable-blueprints/ Jul 4 2026

 Today, people are vibe coding.
 They have an idea, they fire up their preferred coding agent, and they start giving instructions and building the application they want to build.

-This process can take one day, two days, three days, or even a week of vibe coding before you end up with the result you’re looking for.
+This process can take a day.
+A week.
+Sometimes longer, before you end up with the result you’re looking for.

 But during that time, you’ll encounter problems with the AI model.
 You’ll get incorrect results.
 You may have to repeat yourself.
 The AI might introduce bugs, introduce security vulnerabilities, misunderstand the business logic you’re trying to implement, or mess up the workflow entirely.